How we compared

 Career Agents — founder-led packages

 Founder-led service with packages from $999 (personal-brand assets only — no applications) up to $6,993 for mid-career and $14,999 for executive programs, paid monthly over 7–9 months or upfront.
-The guarantee is distinctive: a job offer in 6 months or a free extension / 50% refund.
-The commitment is the trade-off — these are long programs, not month-to-month subscriptions.
+The guarantee is offer-linked, and their site states the window two ways — six months on some pages, seven in the controlling Refund Policy — with the remedy a free extension or 50% of the refundable portion (document work is non-refundable once delivered).
+The commitment is the trade-off — these are long programs, not month-to-month subscriptions; our Career Agents alternatives guide walks the full fine print.

 WeAreCareer — success-fee model